rackerlabs/support-how-to/content/exchange/create-a-signature-in-outlook.md

 7. Choose **OK** to save your new signature and return to your message.

-   **Note:** You need to add your signature to the message you composed in this example but don't need to do again this going forward.
+   **Note:** You need to add your signature to the message you composed in this example, but you don't need to do this again going forward.